 To add or edit multiple DataSource records, you have to import a CSV file.
 Build the CSV file just as you would when creating a new DataSource.

-Once you finish constructing your CSV, click the Import CSV button at the top.
-In the Import CSV file dialog that appears, use the Browse button to select your CSV file from the file chooser.
-Next, choose the appropriate options:
+1. Once you finish constructing your CSV, click the Import CSV button at the top.

 To delete one or more records from your DataSource, use the checkboxes on the left to select the records you want to delete, then click the Delete Selected button at the top.
 Click Yes in the confirmation dialog box.